 Let’s say you’re calculating the SDE for your company Fizz Off, which makes bath bombs.
 Last year, you bought materials, rented a space for manufacturing, ran an online store, and paid a part-time employee who took care of packaging and shipping and ran your social media accounts.
 All of these are essential expenses—without them, Fizz Off wouldn’t be the successful business it is.

-Also called an “SDE multiplier,” your multiple is a number that you multiply your SDE by to get a fair but competitive listing price for your business.
+Also called an “SDE multiple,” your industry multiplier is a number that you multiply your SDE by to get the fair market value of your business.

-SDE multiples are determined by business valuation experts, who take into account a number of factors:
+Industry multipliers are determined by business appraisers, who take into account a number of factors: